 Service description: This service is to authorise an AF request and trigger a respective Npcf_AMPolicyAuthorization request.
 This service allows the NF consumer to subscribe/unsubscribe the notification of events for reporting change of service coverage defined in clause 6.1.3.18 of TS 23.503 [20].
-The description of the Throughput requirements, service coverage requirementsand policy duration are defined in clause 6.1.2.6.1 of TS 23.503 [20].
+The description of the Throughput requirements, service coverage requirements, AF requested network slice replacement and policy duration are defined in clause 6.1.2.6.1 of TS 23.503 [20].